earthly/website/blog/_posts/2024-01-24-python-monorepo.md

 However, creating a monorepo can be complicated, specifically in Python.
 That's why, in this article, you'll learn more about monorepos in Python—including how to put one together using [Earthly](https://earthly.dev/), a build tool designed for managing monorepos.

-## How to Build a Monorepo with Python
+## How to Build a Monorepo With Python

 To help you better understand how to build a monorepo Python project, let's consider a real-world use case where you, the developer, are building a health and fitness application that lets its users calculate their body mass index (BMI) and their daily calorie intake.